Kierstin Cates Kennedy

 Dr. Marcus is also lead author of the book, You’re It: Crisis, Change, and How to Lead When It Matters Most (New York: Public Affairs Press, In paperback, March 2021).

-Over his twenty-six years at Harvard, Dr. Marcus’s work has also focused on the implications of conflict in health settings, the uses of mediation for resolving health related disputes.
+Over his 26 years at Harvard, Dr. Marcus’ work has also focused on the implications of conflict in health settings and the uses of mediation for resolving health-related disputes.
 He has mediated, consulted, and trained nationally and internationally, including a number of projects to facilitate the consolidation and merger of health system networks.
-An enthusiastic teacher, speaker and storyteller, he is recipient of the 2017 Harvard T.H.
+An enthusiastic teacher, speaker, and storyteller, he is recipient of the 2017 Harvard T.H.
 Chan School of Public Health “Excellence in Teaching Award for Executive and Continuing Professional Education.”

 Jeffrey J. Glasheen